open-source-labs/Svelvet-website/README.md

 ### Changelog

-- feat: added a new drag-and-drop Drawer component that can take custom Nodes, Anchors and Edges as props and add them to the canvas via the UI
+- feat: added a new drag-and-drop Drawer component that can create default and custom Nodes, Anchors and Edges as props and add them to the canvas via the UI
 - feat: added a new input component, Knob, to the collection of already existing data flow system components that can be composed in custom nodes and customized by users
 - docs: updated documentation to include an Example section that features a usecase of Svelvet as a Database Visualization tool
 - docs: updated the documentation page on the website to include newest version release